open-aviation/tangram/docs/architecture/index.md

 ## Backend Plugin System

 The backend discovers plugins using Python's standard **entry point** mechanism.
-When you `pip install tangram_jet1090`, it registers itself under the `tangram.plugins` and `tangram.services` groups in its `pyproject.toml`.
+When you `pip install tangram_jet1090`, it registers itself under the `tangram.plugins` group in its `pyproject.toml`.
 The core `tangram` application queries these groups at startup to find and load all available plugins, allowing them to add their own API routes and background tasks.

 For a detailed guide on creating your own backend extensions, see the [Backend Plugin Guide](../plugins/backend.md).